I couldn’t post that car photo and not discuss the YEARS of wheel-spinning that went into identifying who’s who.

 Out of 14 possible points, I scored a respectable 10.
 The two mystery adults were identified as “Uncle Bob” and “Aunt Ann”.
 Uncle Bob was Robert Coleman, who was married to Carrie’s sister Mary.
 Mary died in 1911, and Ann (Morrin) was his second wife.
 For years, I’ve had a photo of Uncle Bob as a boy, but never imagined he became the big guy in the vest!

-The boy in back, in the dark jacket, goes with Aunt Ann somehow.
-A little brother, maybe?
-[YES!
-Thomas Morrin!]
+The boy in back, in the dark jacket, is Thomas Morrin, Aunt Ann’s younger brother.

 The major ringer, though, was the little kid in the backseat.
 That’s Kenny Coleman, the second of Bob and Mary’s three kids.
 The exact reverse of his father, I had a photo of him as an adult, and never imagined the kid was him!